Renting and eviction

 Where the proper legal procedure is not followed a Court may say that it's an illegal eviction and/or harassment, and this would make your landlord guilty of a criminal offence.

 Assured tenancies are the most common, lasting 6 to 12 months with an agreed fixed rent.

 If you are on an Assured Shorthold Tenancy (AST) then your landlord must firstly provide you with a written 'Notice to Quit' usually giving you at least 2 month's notice that you must leave, and the date you must leave on.

-From the 1 October 2015 where tenancies start after this date the landlord cannot serve you with a section 21 notice to quite unless they have provided the tenant with a:
+The landlord cannot serve you with a notice to quit unless they have provided the tenant with a:

 - Gas safety certificate

 - How to rent: the checklist for renting in England